The 25 best villains from TV and movies

 From serial killers to a writer's No. 1 fan, here are the worst (which is to say, the best) of the baddies we love to hate.

 Want more?
-EW has detailed the best in movies, TV, music, and books for 25 years with the Must List, and in celebration, The Must List: Ranking the Best in 25 Years of Pop Culture is out now.
+EW has detailed the best in movies, TV, music, and books from 1990 to 2015 with the Must List, and, in celebration, The Must List: Ranking the Best in 25 Years of Pop Culture is out now.
 This gallery is an excerpt from the book.
-The Must List: Ranking the Best in 25 Years of Pop Culture is in stores now, or available for order online.
+The Must List: Ranking the Best in 25 Years of Pop Culture is available for order online.